Asabeneh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 ### Exercises: Why React?

 1. Why you chose to use react?
-2. How measures do you use to know popularity ?
+2. What  measures do you use to know popularity ?
 3. What is more popular, react or Vue ?

 ### Exercises: JSX

 1. What is an HTML element ?
-2. Write is a self closing elements ?
+2. Write is a self closing HTML element ?
-3. What is HTML attribute, write some HTML attributes
+3. What is HTML attribute, write some HTML attributes ?
 4. What is JSX ?
 5. What is babel ?
 6. What is a transpiler?